• Skip to secondary menu

 I was willing to accept ‘no’ as an answer.
 If the seller said no, I would have moved on to other items and probably not thought twice about missing out on buying the things she listed for sale.

-An hour or so later, I received a happy response from the seller confirming the prices I requested.
+An hour or so later, I received a happy response from the seller confirming my requested prices.
 I saved 40% off each item and saved $20 in shipping fees by asking about combined shipping rates.
 I’ve had similar experiences haggling for other items on eBay.

 Of course, this won’t work with popular items or items with many bidders, but I have successfully negotiated eBay prices in this case and many others.
 You have nothing to lose by haggling.
 If the seller doesn’t want to accept your offer, they can ignore your email or tell you, “no thanks.”